-Rehearsal for Commencement Day Exercises will be held at 5:30 p.m. on Wednesday, May 7th, in the Gymnasium.
+Rehearsal for Commencement Day Exercises will be held at 1:00 p.m. on Wednesday, May 8, 2019, in the Gymnasium.
 All graduates are expected to attend.

-The Baccalaureate Liturgy will be held on Friday, May 9th, at 6:00 p.m. in the Jean Yawkey Center Gymnasium on the College campus.
+The Baccalaureate Liturgy will be held on Friday, May 10, 2019, at 6:00 p.m. in the Jean Yawkey Center Gymnasium on the College campus.
 Students and faculty will process into the gymnasium.
 The Baccalaureate Liturgy is a Eucharistic celebration in the Catholic tradition of the College.
 All graduates and families are welcome to attend regardless of faith denomination.

 A reception for the graduates and their guests will be held in the Maureen Murphy Wilkens Atrium in the Jean Yawkey Center on the College campus immediately following the Baccalaureate Liturgy.

-Commencement Day Exercises will be held under the Commencement Tent on the College campus on Saturday, May 10th, at 11:00 a.m.
+Commencement Day Exercises will be held under the Commencement Tent on the College campus on Saturday, May 11, 2019, at 11:00 a.m.
 Graduates are reminded to arrive at the Jean Yawkey Center Gymnasium at 9:45 a.m. for line-up.

-The processional line will form alphabetically by degree and Marshals will direct.
+The processional line will form alphabetically by degree and marshals will direct.

 The processional will begin with the graduates followed by the faculty.
 Dignitaries and College officials will process last.
 The recessional will begin in reverse order of the processional.
 The last to enter will leave first.
 Please ask your guests not to break the recessional lines until all graduates have left the seating area under the tent.

-If you have any questions related to public safety at commencement, please contact Emmanuel College Campus Safety at 617-735-9710 or Jack Kelly, Director of Campus Safety by emailing email@example.com.
+If you have any questions related to public safety at Commencement, please contact Emmanuel College Campus Safety at 617-735-9710 or Jack Kelly, Director of Campus Safety by emailing email@example.com.

 Each graduate will receive four (4) tickets for seating under the Commencement Tent.
 Each ticket admits one person, and tickets must be presented for entrance to the Commencement Tent.
-Seating cannot be guaranteed for arrival after 11:15 a.m. and seats may not be held.
+Seating cannot be guaranteed for arrival after 11:00 a.m. and seats may not be held.
 Weather-permitting, limited seating will also be available outside of the tent for non-ticket holders.

 Commencement will be held in the tent on the Emmanuel campus, rain or shine.
 For those without tickets to the Commencement Tent, there will be simulcasts of the ceremony with seating for 240 people in the Janet M. Daley Library Lecture Hall and seating for 90 people in Avenue Commons, the Modular Unit on campus.
 The ceremony will also be simulcast on the flatscreens in the Library lobby and in the Jean Yawkey Center.

 There will be limited parking for the Baccalaureate Liturgy.
-Nearby parking areas are on a first-come, first-served basis.
+Nearby parking areas are available on a first-come, first-served basis.

 For Commencement Exercises, Campus Safety will be at the Emmanuel College front gate directing cars to parking sites.

 If you require handicapped parking, a limited number of accessible spaces are available on campus.
-Please contact the Campus Safety Office at (617) 975-9133 for assistance.
+Please contact the Campus Safety Office at (617) 735-9710 for assistance.